sourcescapeio/sourcescape-cli/README.md

 However, it's advised to not go too many levels up as the recursive search can get expensive.

-### Upgrading

 # Onboarding

-Select the repos you want to watch and index.
+First, select the repos you want to watch and index.

 <img src="images/repo_select.png" height="500" />

-Wait for initial index to finish.
+Wait for the initial index to finish.

 <img src="images/indexing.png" height="200" />